 Using your home equity to buy a vacation home or revenue property

 But if you already own a house, you might have more flexibility than you realized.
-Here’s how you can make the most of your existing equity as a down payment to climb the property ladder.
+Here’s how you can make the most of your existing home equity as a vacation home or investment property down payment to climb the property ladder.

-Leveraging your first home to buy a second home
+Leveraging your first home equity to buy a second home

 First, what does “home equity” really mean?
 Simply put, home equity is equal to the appraised value of your home minus your remaining mortgage balance.